wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests        February 2015

+   With multiple queries for the same name in flight, the attacker has a higher chance of success in sending a matching response (with the SCOPE PREFIX-LENGTH being 0 (meaning an empty prefix) to get it cached for many hosts).

-   query, along with identical ADDRESS bits for SOURCE PREFIX-LENGTH length.
+   To counter this, every ECS option in a response packet MUST contain the FAMILY and SOURCE PREFIX-LENGTH fields from the corresponding query, along with identical ADDRESS bits for SOURCE PREFIX-LENGTH length.
 Intermediate Nameservers processing a response MUST verify that these match, and MUST discard the entire response if they do